What I Wish I’d Known Before My Phone Was Stolen

 If you are an android user like myself activate

 Android Device Manager and Location History.
 If you are an Apple user install and activate Find My iPhone, iPad or Mac app.
-Having these already activated and installed will give you the greatest chance of locating your lost/stolen device.
+Having these already activated and installed will give you the greatest chance of locating a lost/stolen device.

 Purchase Insurance For Your Phone